aandr26/AWS-SAP-C01-Study-Guide/docs/5_Compute/5c_Serverless/Serverless_Event-Driven_Architectures.md

   * A function should ideally do one activity and do it well.
   * Time limit for Lambda functions.
   * Keep them simple.
-  * Questions on how to increase effiancy:
+  * Questions on how to increase efficacy:
     * Understand event driven architecture benefits